ashvinoli/Anime-no-tomodachi/README.md

 Your Anime Friend.
 It scrapes links from "gogoanime" site and provides an easy way to view animes in vlc media player.
 Downloading option is also available.
 Everything is command line.

 ## Usage
-Please used python 3.7 or higher if available.
+Please use python 3.7 or higher if available.
 Install required libraries.
 * To watch video:
 Add vlc to PATH and-
 ```